|Last Update||Nov 9, 2021|

 A dedicated log viewer may have a limited amount of languages and frameworks supported.
 Ultimately, this can result in viewers that are less flexible than text editors.
 I can view logs from almost any program with Notepad, which is why it’s so ubiquitous.
-But, the payoff is a tool that can breakdown the details of your logs in a way that can’t be replicated with Notepad ++ and regular expressions.
+But, the payoff is a tool that can break down the details of your logs in a way that Notepad ++ and regular expressions just can’t.

 2. Do I want log monitoring and analysis features?

 Your log files can be useful outside of active troubleshooting.
 They can be used to trigger notifications through email or messaging applications.
-Your logs may contain additional information you can use to track metrics like the adoption rate for your software.
+Your logs may contain additional information you can use to track application performance metrics over time.
 These aren’t the first use cases you may think of when you think about log files (I certainly didn’t), but they are the kind of features that make a log viewer useful beyond pure troubleshooting situations.
 Even if a log isn’t indicating an application defect, long query times or high memory usage could indicate a problem with the application environment that you may not have caught otherwise.

 Can a text editor aggregate your log data into useful charts or graphs?

 3. What is the scope of my application?

 Is the application running locally or across many networks across many machines?

 The larger the scope of your application, the more you should consider a centralized log management system.
-One of the reasons I was using notepad early in my career was because it was the default program on production, and I wanted to spend as little time there as possible.
+One of the reasons I used Notepad early in my career was because it was the default log viewer on our production server, and I wanted to spend as little time there as possible.

-If I had a centralized logging system, I wouldn’t have had to spend any time on production to view any logs.
+If I had a centralized logging system, I wouldn’t have had to spend any time on production to view our logs.
 Also, I would have had a better log viewer in the process.